OrganicNavigation/Python-Environments-for-Science-and-Engineering/README.md

 * Rodeo IDE
 * Jupyter Notebook

-Additionally, a datafile named `python_feedback.txt` was filled with voting results on the question "Do you or would you see yourself using this environment?".
-The data was compiled at the end, the associated Jupyter notebook cell run, and hence slide updated.
+Additionally, a datafile named `python_feedback.txt` was filled with voting results on the question: *Do you or would you see yourself using this environment?*  The data was compiled at the end, the associated Jupyter notebook cell run, and hence slide updated.

 ## Building Slides